 The two options we don’t see in the Halloween Franchise:

 Weirdly, we have never gotten a Halloween prequel, although the Rob Zombie Halloween felt like it was toying with the idea when it gave us a longer look at Michael’s origin, before bringing it up to present day.

 I’m guessing a Halloween prequel is what comes after this next round of films wrap up.
 Why not?

 This is the only example of a sequel I can find that Halloween has never done.
 Maybe we finally get the Dr. Loomis solving other crimes spin-off that no one has ever asked for?

+Go read about Halloween’s satanic origins.
 And no, I haven’t seen Halloween Kills yet.
+Or Halloween Ends.